 3. Use Lukewarm to Hot Water

 For goopy, semi-set drywall mud, you can soak tools in hot water for about ten minutes.
-Compound is water-soluble, so the mud should easily shed off.
+The compound is water-soluble, so the mud should easily shed off.
 For surfaces, lightly rub off with a warm, damp cloth.

 4. Scrape Dried Mud

 Drywall compound that has fully dried will not soak off.
 You can soak your tools for days and still not soak it off.